ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of rain showers between 3pm and 5pm.
 Partly sunny.
 High near 68, with temperatures falling to around 63 in
          the afternoon.
-West southwest wind 8 to 13 mph, with gusts as high as 23 mph.
+West southwest wind around 10 mph, with gusts as high as 21 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">